Phantasm: Ravager: Reception

+Critical response

 Rotten Tomatoes, a review aggregator, reports that 57% of 14 surveyed critics gave the film a positive review; the average rating is 5.1/10.
 Metacritic, another review aggregator, rated it 51/100 based on seven reviews.
 Joe Leydon of Variety and Marten Carlson of Consequence of Sound both criticized the film's narrative cohesiveness.
 Leydon speculated that the film's troubled production may have caused this, and Carlson more directly blamed the film's origin as a series of shorts.
 Both said this will probably cause outsiders to be confused by the film.
 In comparing it to the previous films, Carlson said it "captures the heart, if not the quality", though fans will likely forgive its faults, as they did the first film.
 Leydon, though describing it as "a patchwork quilt of outtakes from its four predecessors", also cited the appeal to fans to revisit their favorite characters.
-Though recognizing the film's narrative weakness, Michele Galgana of Screen Anarchy wrote, "Still, it's impossible to overlook the fun that you see all these guys having, and their hearts are all in the right place."
+Though recognizing the film's narrative weakness, Michele Galgana of ScreenAnarchy wrote, "Still, it's impossible to overlook the fun that you see all these guys having, and their hearts are all in the right place."

 Simon Abrams of Roger Ebert.com gave the film two and a half stars saying the "CGI-intensive action scenes are distractingly ugly-looking.
 The camerawork is also amateurish, and the film's drab, undistinguished dialogue is only interesting when it's explicitly calling back to the original Phantasm."
 Marten Carlson of Consequence of Sound criticized the look of the film saying "at its best, though, the film’s cheap production is impossible to ignore.
 The cinematography is flat and appears to have been shot on a consumer HD camera.
 The special effects are achieved primarily with low-grade CGI that’s laughable at times."
-Carlson ultimately said "All formal complaints aside, Ravager is successful in its attempt to capture the spirit of the series.
+Carlson ultimately said: "All formal complaints aside, Ravager is successful in its attempt to capture the spirit of the series.
 Phantasm has always been about family, the love between brothers and friends, and seeing Reggie and Mike together again, we can only feel the sincerity of their relationship."
 Reviewers at Bloody Disgusting were split with Trace Thurman placing it on his "5 Worst Horror Movies of 2016" yet John Squires loved it.
-However, both agreed the film looked like a "cheaply-made student film."
+Both agreed the film looked like a "cheaply-made student film".